 - They do not offer NESN.

-- They do not offer CBS, which was really a deal breaker because we watch Colbert nightly and love CBS Sunday morning.
-We could go with CBS online purchase for $6/ month, but that would be one more thing!
-And negotiating through various apps to do it, seemed to be just too hard, especially if we have company unfamiliar with the services.
+- They do not offer CBS, which is problematic because we watch Colbert nightly and love CBS Sunday morning.
+We could go with CBS online purchase for $6/ month, but that would be another $6.99!

 - To get news channels we like, such as MSNBC, we would need to add the Sling upgrade (blue) package for $20 more, plus the news package for $5.
 So that brought us to $45 for Sling.